Pam Tillis: 1989–1992: Put Yourself in My Place

-In mid-1989, Arista Records's then-president Clive Davis announced the creation of the label's country music division titled Arista Nashville.
+In mid-1989, Arista Records' then-president Clive Davis announced the creation of the label's country music division titled Arista Nashville.
 Tillis was one of the first five acts signed to the label, alongside Alan Jackson, Lee Roy Parnell, Michelle Wright, and Asleep at the Wheel.
-Prior to releasing any material of her own, Tillis and Kix Brooks (who would later sign to Arista Nashville himself as one-half of Brooks & Dunn) co-wrote the promotional single "Tomorrow's World", released on Warner to honor the twentieth anniversary of Earth Day.
-Twenty different country music acts contributed vocals to the project including Highway 101, Lynn Anderson, Vince Gill, Dan Seals, as well as Brooks and Tillis.
+Prior to releasing any material of her own, Tillis and Kix Brooks (who later signed to Arista Nashville himself as one-half of Brooks & Dunn) co-wrote the promotional single "Tomorrow's World", released on Warner to honor the 20th anniversary of Earth Day.
+Twenty country music acts contributed vocals to the project, including Highway 101, Lynn Anderson, Vince Gill, Dan Seals, and Brooks and Tillis.
 The song entered the Hot Country Songs charts in May 1990, peaking at 74.
 Tillis also co-wrote Juice Newton's 1989 single "When Love Comes Around the Bend" (later covered by Dan Seals in 1992) and Highway 101's 1990 single "Someone Else's Trouble Now".

 Tillis made her debut on Arista Nashville in late 1990 with "Don't Tell Me What to Do".
 It peaked at number five on the Billboard country charts in early 1991, thus becoming her first successful single release.
 The song also went to number one on the country music charts of the former Radio & Records.
 Marty Stuart also recorded the song for Columbia Records in 1988, although his rendition was not released until 1992.
 The song served as the lead single to her breakthrough album Put Yourself in My Place, which was issued in January 1991.
 Paul Worley (a producer and guitarist known at the time for his work with Eddy Raven and Highway 101) co-produced the project with Ed Seay.
-A re-recording of "One of Those Things" was the album's next single, also reaching top ten on the country charts.
+A re-recording of "One of Those Things" was the album's next single, also reaching top 10 on the country charts.
 After it came the album's title track, which Tillis co-wrote with Carl Jackson.
-The album's highest charting single was "Maybe It Was Memphis", which peaked at number three in early 1992.
+The album's highest-charting single was "Maybe It Was Memphis", which peaked at number three in early 1992.
 "Maybe It Was Memphis" has since been described as Tillis's signature song.
 Tillis had originally recorded the song while on Warner, but did not release this version at the time.
 According to Billboard, Arista Nashville executives were initially reluctant to release "Maybe It Was Memphis" as a single until Tillis was "firmly established" as an artist, due to the song's more country pop sound.
 The album's fifth and final single was "Blue Rose Is", another song which Tillis co-wrote.
 This song was less successful on the charts.
-All of the singles off Put Yourself in My Place except "Blue Rose Is" also made top 20 on the Canadian country music charts then published by RPM.
+All of the singles from Put Yourself in My Place except "Blue Rose Is" also made top 20 on the Canadian country music charts then published by RPM.
 Another cut from the album, "Ancient History", was later a single for the Canadian band Prairie Oyster in 1996.